ethereum/beacon-metrics/metrics.md

 This specification is informative, and implementations are not required to implement all recommendations.

-## Metrics collection

-Beacon chain clients SHOULD use Prometheus for metrics collection conforming to the following:

-* Beacon chain clients SHOULD configure [Prometheus](https://prometheus.io/) so that it exposes metrics collection over an HTTP port.
-* Beacon chain clients MAY elect to secure the HTTP endpoint by restricting network access and applying Prometheus security settings, according to Prometheus [best practices](https://prometheus.io/docs/operating/security/).
-* Beacon chain clients SHOULD allow configuration flags to set the network interface and the port the Prometheus collection endpoint will be served from.
-* By default, the Prometheus collection endpoint SHOULD be served from 0.0.0.0:8008.

 ## Metrics

 This section defines a set of metrics to be sampled by beacon chain clients.